jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/06_exclusive_disjunction.rst

         return True

   and the terminal shows an :ref:`AssertionError` for the fourth case
-* I will add a condition to resolve it
+* I add a condition to resolve it

   .. code-block:: python